frontity/api-reference/docs-api/frontity-packages/features-packages/html2react.md

 ```
 {% endcode %}

-## Settings
+If you use an already created theme this package will already be configured so you don't need to do anything else.

-You don't need to configure any settings for this package.
+If you're creating a custom theme you'll have to [define the processors you want to use in the configuration of the package](#loading-processors)

 ## How to use

-### Render the parsed content.
+### Rendering the parsed content

 This is how you need to include the Component that will render the parsed content.
 The only prop it takes is `html`, and you'll usually pass `post.content.rendered` to it: